rhildred/rhildred.github.io.20170718/courses/MB115/FinalReview.md

 ![Porter's Value Chain](https://rhildred.github.io/courses/MB115/Michael_Porter's_Value_Chain.svg "Porter's Value Chain")

+This picture is taken from Michael Porter's Value chain, with headings to match your text.

 ###Most organizations have 5 or more departments within which information must flow, horizontally:
 * Research and development
 * Production (operations)